 - 78. WFP will advance the changing lives agenda and enhance food security by following a food systems approach that promotes healthy diets and decent jobs.
-In line with the Government's vision for the transformation of food systems, WFP will support nutrition-sensitive value chains and the shift from subsistence to commercial agriculture, prioritizing the participation and empowerment of smallholder farmers and cooperatives, especially women, young people, persons with disabilities and refugees.
-WFP will contribute to and support the planned national scale-up of conservation agriculture, digital technologies and partnerships with the private sector. - 79.
+In line with the Government's vision for the transformation of food systems, and in collaboration with United Nations agencies such as the Food and Agriculture Organization of the United Nations (FAO), WFP will support nutrition-sensitive value chains and rural livelihoods, prioritizing the participation and empowerment of smallholder farmers, especially women, young people, people with disabilities and refugees.
+WFP will continue to seek synergies with FAO and the International Fund for Agricultural Development, leveraging the strengths of each agency to build resilience and improve food security.
+WFP will contribute to and support the planned national scale-up of conservation agriculture, adoption of digital technologies and market linkages with the private sector. - 79.
 To strengthen the scale-up of resilient practices, WFP will facilitate access to finance, technologies and markets.
-The organization will shift towards a strategy focused on the private sector as part of its efforts to enhance market efficiencies for smallholders by supporting smallholders' access to markets.
+The organization will shift towards a strategy focused on the private sector as part of its efforts to enhance market efficiencies for smallholders by supporting smallholders' access to markets, including the Government's procurement system for the national school feeding programme.